Linting – Tutorial

 4. Customize lint configuration

-We generally recommend that you use the STANDARD
+We recommend that you use the STANDARD

 category for linting—it represents what we consider to be best practice for Protobuf development.